Skip to main content

 # response.data

-# Convert the utility to an agent tool
+# Wrap the utility as an agent tool

 date_tool = AgentFactory.create_model_tool(model=date_utility.id)